Skip to main content

 When you configure the event hubs source or HTTP source, plan your source category to ease the querying process.
 A hierarchical approach allows you to make use of wildcards.
 For example: Azure/DatabaseForPostgreSQL/Logs, Azure/DatabaseForPostgreSQL/Metrics.

 • tenant_name.
 This field is tagged at the collector level.
-You can get the tenant name using the instructions in the Microsoft Documentation.
+You can get the tenant name using the instructions here.

 • subscription_id.
 ID associated with a subscription where the resource is present.